-Reference should be made to the Remuneration Report for the period prepared by the Astaldi board of directors as per Article 123-ter of the Consolidated Finance Act.
-This report is made available in the Governance - Corporate Documents section of the Group's website www.astaldi.com in accordance with the legally-required timeframe and methods.
+Reference should be made to the remuneration report for the period prepared by the parent's board of directors as per article 123-ter of the Consolidated Finance Act.
+This report is made available in the Governance - Corporate Documents section of the group's website www.astaldi.com in accordance with the legally-required timeframe and methods.